based on Reviews

 Consideration of bioavailability variables

-• Ultimately, it is not the dose administered that counts, but what actually reaches the body!
+• Ultimately, it's not the administered dose that matters, but what actually reaches the body!

 • Fundamentally different bioavailability of individual substances